Wellness Dog Food Review

 About Wellness Dog Food

 The Wellness dry pet food line was launched in 1997.
 In 2000, the Holistic Select dry dog food and cat food lines were started.
-Between 2000-2003, the company expanded their cat food offerings.
+Between 2000 and 2003, the company expanded their cat food offerings.

 By 2004, Wellness was the number one leading natural pet food in the independent pet specialty sales market.
 In 2006, Wellness added Simple Food Solutions for dogs with allergies.